notarized document legal in court

 Does the notary have to provide remote notary services?

 In remote notarization, a signer appears in front of the Notary via audio-visual technology over the internet rather than being physically present in the same room at the time of the notarization.
-Webcam notarization, online notarization, and virtual notarization are used to describe remote online notarization.
+Webcam notarization, online notarization, and virtual notarization describe remote online notarization.

 Does a contract have to be signed to be legally binding?

-Before a contract can be binding, the parties do not have to agree on every term.
+Before binding a contract, the parties do not have to agree on every term.
 All key phrases must be agreed upon, and the agreement cannot be unclear, confusing, or ambiguous in any other way.
-Even though some terms have to be decided upon, the courts can rule that the parties have entered into a legally enforceable contract.
+Even though some terms must be decided upon, the courts can rule that the parties have entered into a legally enforceable contract.

 No Comments